arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 > This lab requires a Windows Azure SQL Database to start.
 To build the Northwind2 database automatically, the **Setup.cmd** file will prompt you with your Windows Azure SQL Database account information.
 Remember to update the NorthwindEntities connection string in the application's configuration file to point to your database for each solution.

-> Remember to configure the firewall setting your Windows Azure SQL Database account to allow you to specify a list of IP addresses that can access your Windows Azure SQL Database Server.
+> Remember to configure the firewall setting of your Windows Azure SQL Database account.
+You can enable a list of IP addresses that can access your Windows Azure SQL Database Server.
 The firewall will deny all connections by default, so **be sure to configure your allow list** so you can connect to the database.
 Changes to your firewall settings can take a few moments to become effective.
-For additional information on how to prepare your Windows Azure SQL Database account, refer to the Windows Azure documentation on [How to Create and Configure SQL Database](http://www.windowsazure.com/en-us/documentation/articles/sql-database-create-configure).
+For more information, see [How to Create and Configure a SQL Database](http://www.windowsazure.com/en-us/documentation/articles/sql-database-create-configure).

 >![SQL database setup](Images/sql-database-setup.png?raw=true "Windows Azure SQL Database setup")